MileHacker Logo

 City Bus: Economical, fixed routes, covers broader areas.
 Taxi: Convenient, door-to-door service, available on-demand.

-• City Bus Cons: Less frequent than dolmuş on some journeys, may need Kentkart.
+• City Bus Cons: Less frequent than dolmuş on some routes, may need Kentkart.
 Taxi Cons: More expensive, traffic can affect travel time.

 Ferry, Rental Car & Walking

 Ferry (Dardanelles): Useful for crossing to Gallipoli side, scenic.
 Rental Car: Maximum flexibility, good for exploring beyond city.
-Walking: Free, allows for detailed exploration of downtown.
+Walking: Free, allows for detailed exploration of the city center.

 • Ferry Cons: Limited to Dardanelles crossing.
 Rental Car Cons: Cost, parking, traffic, driving on unfamiliar roads, IDP needed.
-Walking Cons: Limited range, dependent on weather.
+Walking Cons: Limited range, dependent about the climate.

 • Typical Fare (TRY): Ferry: ₺25 - ₺50 (per person/vehicle).
 Rental Car: ₺1000+ / day (excluding fuel).
 Walking: Free.